Kuberwastaken/TREAT-3B/README.md

 - **Theme and Color Scheme:** The chosen theme and color scheme create a visually appealing and engaging environment.
 The chocolate and sweets theme is intended to stick to the TREAT theme and make the experience enjoyable and pleasant.

-- **Script Analysis:** The Llama-3.2-1B model by Meta was chosen for its increased accuracy (about 35% better) compared to the prior FLAN-T5 version.
+- **Script Analysis:** The Llama-3.2-3B model by Meta was chosen for its increased accuracy compared to the prior 1B or FLAN-T5 version.
 The decision was based on its ability to provide precise trigger recognition while being open source.
 As a new and advanced model, it enhances the script analysis capabilities significantly.

 ## How to Edit Sensitivity Settings or Prompts